 However, if matters are left to fester, you run the risk of having to declare bankruptcy or take alternative action that could leave you in a very difficult financial position.

 Let us help you avoid this as far as possible.
-We are skilled at advising our clients in a sympathetic but strategic way to ensure their interests are best protected, and to save them as much money as possible in the longer term.
 With years of experience, we are also highly adept at dealing with the CRA.